Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Preliminaries

+\myparagraph{Garbage Collection.} We assume all tuples are allocated at their tuple instruction, and freed by a \texttt{free} instruction in the GC.
+The \emph{allocated space} consists of all tuples that are allocated and not yet freed.
+For a set of transactions $T$, let $R(T)$, or the \emph{reachable space} for $T$ in configuration $C$, be the set of tuples that are reachable in the memory graph from their corresponding version roots, plus the current version $c$, i.e. the \tuple{s} reachable from $\{ V(t) \vert t \in T \} \cup \{c\}$.
+We say that a \tuple{} $u$ \emph{belongs} to a version $v$ if $u$ is reachable from $v$'s version root.
+Note that $u$ can belong to multiple versions.
+We define a precise and a safe GC, respectively, as follows.

+\begin{definition} A garbage collection is \emph{precise} if the allocated space at any point in the user history is a subset of the reachable space $R(T)$ from the set of live transactions $T$. \end{definition}

+\begin{definition} A garbage collection is \emph{safe} if the allocated space is always a superset of the reachable space from the active transactions. \end{definition}

+Roughly speaking, precise GC means to free any out-of-date tuples in time, and safe GC means not to free any tuples that are currently used by a transaction.

-\myparagraph{Garbage Collection.} \emph{Reference counting}~\cite{Collins60,Jones11} is a very common approach for enabling safe garbage collection.
+\hide{ \myparagraph{Garbage Collection.} \emph{Reference counting}~\cite{Collins60,Jones11} is a common approach for enabling safe garbage collection.
 The idea is that each object maintains a count of the number of references to it, and when it reaches $0$, it is safe to collect.
-Note that since we use a PLM, the memory graph is acyclic.
-This means that reference counting allows collecting everything~\cite{Jones11}.

-We say that garbage collection is \emph{precise} if the allocated space at any point in the user history is a subset of the reachable space $R(T)$ from the \activet{} transactions $T$.
-This says that the only tuples that have not been freed are the ones reachable from the versions belonging to active transactions.
-Garbage collection is \emph{safe} if the allocated space is always a superset of $R(T')$, where $T'$ is the set of transactions that are not yet in their \phasethree.
-Note that $R(T')$ always includes the \tuple{s} reachable from the current version.
+Intuitively, we say that garbage collection is \emph{precise} if at any point in the user history, any \tuple{} that are not used by the \activet{} transactions $T$ are freed.
+This says that all out-of-date \tuple{s} are freed in time.
+We say that garbage collection is \emph{safe} if none of the \tuple{s} used in the set of transactions that are not yet in their \phasethree{} are freed.
+We give the formal definition of \emph{precise} and \emph{safe} garbage collection in Section \ref{sec:functional}. }